tkjaergaard/wordpress-starter-template/README.md

 All core files are located within the `app/` directory, you should not change anything here, use the library folder instead to store your theme specific files like assets, helper function, post-type creation etc.

-Take a browse through the `app/` directory to see what it does.
+Take a quick browse through the `app/` directory to see what it does.

 ## Definitions